adil-adysh/plan-flow/.github/instructions/recovery_service.instructions.md

 ### ✅ `RecoveryService`

-Encapsulates logic for analyzing missed tasks and suggesting next steps.
+This encapsulates analysis of missed tasks and generation of next valid occurrences.

 ---